-- 20. No Adverse Effects to Neighboring Properties and Harmonious with Purpose and Intent of Zoning Regulations and Maps (Subtitle X § 604.6).
-The Project satisfies both prongs of the general special exception standard, as follows: - Will Not Tend to Adversely Affect the Use of Neighboring Property: Although the Applicant is seeking flexibility for the Project's height, rear yard and side yards, the Project will have a lot occupancy of 50% (first and second floors) and 56% (third floor and above) that is well under the maximum of 80% in the MU-7B zone.
+- 23. No Adverse Effects to Neighboring Properties and Harmonious with Purpose and Intent of Zoning Regulations and Maps (Subtitle X § 604.6).
+The Project satisfies both prongs of the general special exception standard, as follows: - Will Not Tend to Adversely Affect the Use of Neighboring Property: Although the Applicant is seeking flexibility for the Project's height, rear yard, and side yards, the Project will have a lot occupancy of 50% (first and second floors) and 56% (third floor and above) that is well under the maximum for residential use of 75% or 80% with IZ in the MU-7B zone.
 The Project also provides a large, landscaped front setback from Benning Road that will further reduce any impacts to nearby properties.
-The neighboring buildings to the west, south and east are setback considerably from the Property, and there is an unimproved alley to the rear of the Project that provides additional buffer.
-The Project has been designed so that its window openings are compliant with the Building Code even if neighboring parcels are redeveloped to abut the side lot lines. - In Harmony with the Zoning Regulations and Maps: The Project is consistent with the MU-7B zone, which is intended for medium-density, mixed-use development that is located near rapid transit stops.
-See Subtitle G § 400.6.
-Although the Project is not mixed-use, it is a new residential building that is located near a metrorail station.
+The neighboring buildings to the west, south, and east are setback considerably from the Property, and there is an unimproved alley to the rear of the Project that provides additional buffer.
+The Project has been designed so that its window openings are compliant with the Building Code even if neighboring parcels are redeveloped to abut the side lot lines; and

+■ In Harmony with the Zoning Regulations and Maps: The Project is consistent with the MU-7B zone, which is intended for medium-density, mixed-use development that is located near rapid transit stops.
+(Subtitle G § 400.6.)
+Although the Project is not mixed-use, it is a new residential building that is located near a Metrorail station.
 The Project is also compliant with the MU-7B development standards for FAR and lot occupancy.
-The Project's building height is permitted as part of the voluntary design review process, which allows the Zoning Commission to grant flexibility for building height up to that permitted for a PUD in the subject zone.
-See Subtitle X § 603.3.
+The Project's building height is permitted as part of the voluntary design review process, which allows the Zoning Commission to grant flexibility for building height up to that permitted for a Planned Unit Development ("PUD") (including an increase of up to 5% under Subtitle X § 303.10) in the subject zone.
+(Subtitle X § 603.3.)